Wednesday, December 28, 2011

 Introduction

 This little essay captures what may have been my attempt to sound like a magazine writer.
+(I did send it to the Rivendell Reader, as a letter to the editor, and they were nice enough to print it.)
 Looking back, what I find most striking in this essay is that its conclusion is completely untrue.
 I highly doubt I believed it even then.

 Old-school - January 13, 1989